fossabot/IglooBering/README.md

 ### Set Up

+Create a new AWS ElasticBeanstalk application and follow the guided process, no need to upload the code right away, use the default demo application.

+Once created go to configuration and click modify in the software tab, set the node command to `npm start`.
+In that safe configuration page you can set the environment variables (see below).

 #### Environment variables

 You will need to create a file `.env` or inject the variables in the environment yourself, the `.env` file should bee like this: